Staging and grading for lymphoma

 Prognosis means the expected outcome of a disease.
 You may wish to discuss your prognosis and treatment options with your haematologist (or medical oncologist if they are your main treating specialist).

-However, it is not possible for anyone to predict the exact course of the disease.
-Instead, your doctor can give you an idea about common issues that affect people with your type of non-Hodgkin lymphoma.
+It is not possible for anyone to predict the exact course of the disease.
+Several factors in assessing your prognosis include:

 - your test results